grig23/primetime.en/help/AccountIQ/operation-affecting-user-segment.md

 ![](assets/operations-segment-selection.png)
 *Figure: Segment and timeframe selection on the main page*-->

 This segment defines the subscribers of the MVPDs and Channels that will be impacted by the operation being created.
-For an example, your (default) segment includes *all the subscriber accounts of MVPD named 'C' who view the channel 'N Sports'*.
+For example, your (default) segment includes *all the subscriber accounts of MVPD named 'C' who view the channel 'N Sports'*.

 ### Additional segmentation {#additional-segmentation}